 Why we need research

 Thirty percent (30%) of people diagnosed with epilepsy will not achieve seizure control through medications.
 The other 70% know that epilepsy is more than seizures.
-The side effects of the anti-epileptic drugs (AEDs) that help to manage seizures can include fatigue, memory loss, poor concentration, issues with vision or speech, coordination, nausea, depression, and more.
+The side effects of the anti-seizure medications can include fatigue, memory loss, poor concentration, issues with vision or speech, coordination, nausea, depression, and more.
 People living with epilepsy can face stigma and discrimination and the risk of premature death in people with epilepsy is three times higher than in the general population.

 Where there is research there is hope